Pack, Ship or Duty-Free

 The answers will influence the final price.

 It is to your advantage to be price savvy when you buy “duty-free”.
-Alcohol, tobacco, fragrances/cosmetics and high price items are normally the best deals at a duty-free shop but don’t grab for your credit card without double checking prices and duty-free limits at your residence, which may jack up the final cost of the item.
+Alcohol, tobacco, fragrances/cosmetics and high price items are normally the best deals at a duty-free shop but don’t grab your credit card without double checking prices and duty-free limits at your residence, which may jack up the final cost of the item.

 For example, the US government will tell you: